Herbert Kenneth Airy Shaw

-Herbert Kenneth Airy Shaw (7 April 1902 – 1985) was a notable English botanist and classicist.
+Herbert Kenneth Airy Shaw (7 April 1902 – 19 August 1985) was a notable English botanist and classicist.
+He worked at Kew Gardens, as was an expert on tropical Asian botany and on entomology.
+The genus Airyantha is named for him.

+Life

 Airy Shaw was born at The Mount, Grange Road, Woodbridge, Suffolk to a father serving as Second Master at the Woodbridge Grammar School and a mother descended from George Biddell Airy, Astronomer Royal (1835–1881).
 His younger sister was the illustrator Margaret Olive Milne-Redhead (also known as Olive Shaw).
-In 1921 he entered Corpus Christi College, Cambridge University, to read classics, but he switched to natural sciences, taking his degree in 1924 and finishing in 1925, then taking a position at Kew Gardens.
-He became an expert on tropical Asian botany and on entomology.
+In 1921 he entered Corpus Christi College, Cambridge University, to read classics, but he switched to natural sciences, taking his degree in 1924 and finishing in 1925, having been a student of Humphrey Gilbert-Carter.
+He was an active member of the Cambridge Inter-Collegiate Christian Union.

+Research

+Airy Shaw took a position at Kew Gardens after graduation, beginning as an unpaid volunteer in 1925.
+Initially he worked with William Dallimore and John Holland in the museum, and then moved to the Herbarium, where he worked with William Turrill and Cecil Marquand.
+During the war he was evacuated to Gloucester with the Kew collections, and there became interested in Euphorbiaceae.
+He resigned from Kew in 1952, by which time he had become Principal Scientific Officer and Kew's chief expert on nomenclature, with responsibility for the Index Kewensis.
+Returning to Kew in 1958, he continued working in the herbarium until his death in 1985, aged eighty three.

+Airy Shaw became an expert on tropical Asian botany and on entomology.
+The genus Airyantha is named for him.